jneilliii/OctoPrint-BackupScheduler/README.md

 This plugin allows you to schedule OctoPrint backups at regular configured intervals.
 If a print is on going at the time of initializing the backup  the backup will be delayed until the ongoing print is completed, cancelled, or fails.

-**WARNING**: This plugin currently does not monitor your disk usage or limit/reduce your backup count in any way.
+**WARNING**: This plugin currently does not monitor your disk usage in any way.

 ## Setup